 Cancer Treatment and Clinical Research

-Decatur Memorial Hospital Center for Advanced Molecular Medicine includes a 16MeV GE PETtrace cyclotron and tracer center with a generous hot cell space for research of new PET tracer agents.
+DMH Center for Advanced Molecular Medicine has a 16MeV GE PETtrace cyclotron and tracer center with a generous hot cell space and will be working with the DMH CCI research team on investigating PET tracer agents.